 Professor Susan Molyneux-Hodgson

 I'm a sociologist of science, working in the field of science and technology studies (STS).
-My overarching interest is in the everyday worlds of scientific work and how knowledge is produced through practices.
-I focus primarily on communities of natural scientists and engineers - although intersections between those communities and the biorealm are increasingly prevalent.
-I've received funding from ESRC, NERC, EPSRC, BBSRC and InnovateUK and research projects often include collaborations with scientists in academia and in industry.
+My overarching interest is in the everyday worlds of scientific work and how technical knowledge is produced through mundane practices.
+I focus primarily on communities of natural scientists and engineers - although intersections between those communities and the biosciences are increasingly prevalent.
+I've received funding from ESRC, NERC, EPSRC, BBSRC and InnovateUK and my research projects often include collaborations with scientists in academia and in industry.
 Currently, I am building on ESRC and EPSRC funded work to reinvigorate sociological attention to nuclear matter(s).
 In July 2019 I was elected President of SHARE, which is a research platform for social science and humanities researchers that study all aspects of ionising radiation.
 An EU project on the ethics of medical uses of radiation and the crossover in use of AI started in Sept.
 2020.
 One output will be a 'strategic research agenda' for the social sciences on medical applications of radiation.
 Empirical studies on the making of the field of synthetic biology recently finished with completion of two projects that explored the performance of 'responsibility' and 'sustainability' in the bioeconomy.

 Research group links

-My research is in the field of science and technology studies and have an overarching concern with the everyday enactment of scientific work, particularly in natural/physical sciences and engineering.
-My current interests are focussed on two domains of scientific activity: 1) nuclear work, such as radioactive waste management and disposal; radioecology; medical uses of radiation; radiation protection and 2) synthetic biology, industrial biotechnology and the bioeconomy.
+My research is in the field of science and technology studies and I am mainly concerned with the everyday enactment of scientific work, particularly in natural/physical sciences and engineering.
+My interests are focussed on two domains of scientific activity: 1) nuclear work, such as radioactive waste management and disposal; radioecology; medical uses of radiation; radiation protection and 2) synthetic biology, industrial biotechnology and the bioeconomy.

-I've been tracing the development of synthetic biology since ~ 2007 and through a series of projects have explored some of the ways the emergence of the field has been narrated; how different kinds of physical scientists and engineers have engaged with bioscientific work; and how new forms of bioscience come about through interdisciplinary practice.
-At present, I'm working on 2 funded projects (BBSRC and iUK) with academic and non-academic scientists to understand how ideas of responsible innovation and 'greenness' are mobilised in everyday practice.
-The ways in which 'society' appears in technical research practices is also of interest.
+I've been tracing the development of synthetic biology since 2007 and through a series of projects have explored some of the ways the emergence of the field has been narrated; how different kinds of physical scientists and engineers have engaged with bioscientific work; and how new forms of bioscience come about through interdisciplinary practice.
+Two recent funded projects (BBSRC and iUK) involved collaborating with academic and non-academic scientists to understand how ideas of responsible innovation and sustainability were mobilised in their work.

 I am keen to work with outstanding doctoral students in areas relating to my research interests and in the following areas more generally: